Jmcgee01125/ObsidiaMC-Discord-Console/config/README - settings guide.txt

 The maximum number of backups to keep.
 Older backups will be deleted when new ones are made.
 To disable, use a value less than or equal to 0.
+Only backups created automatically (their name is an integer timestamp, e.g. "1622694042") are subject to this limitation.

 backup_datetime
-The datetime to backup the server at (No effect if backup is false).
+The datetime to backup the server at (no effect if backup is false).
 Follows the format of SMTWRFD HHMM, where SMTWRFD indicates days (Sun -> Sat) when a backup should occur.
 HHMM is the time, in 24 hour time (0000 -> 2359) that the backup should happen at.